rdy1107/TA-thesis/readme.md

   * Set projectpath to the same as in the previous step; set containerpath to the pickle file that was generated in step 4
   * Run the stats_tests() function to perform the included HOV tests on each security (Brown-Forsythe, Bartlett, Levene, and Fligner-Killeen)
   * Run the adjust_p() function to adjust p-values for multiple sampling
-  * The remaining functions (starting on line 164) generate the visualizations seen in the accompanying 'paper.pdf'
+  * The remaining functions (starting on line 164) generate the visualizations seen in the accompanying 'thesis.pdf'
 7. tables.py
   * Set projectpath and containerpath to the same as in the previous step; set returns_out to the matrix of returns generated in step 1
-  * All functions from line 22 through line 185 generate the tables seen in the accompanying 'paper.pdf'
+  * All functions from line 22 through line 185 generate the tables seen in the accompanying 'thesis.pdf'